hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 ![Language Usage](assets/languagess.png)

 **What does language(s) mean?**

 This section helps in understanding split of different languages your users are interacting in with the IVA.

-> If a user talks in a language which is not enbaled on the bot, the bot will give a bot break and it will be tagged under default language **English** and automation number for English will be affected.
+> If a user talks in a language which is not enabled on the bot, the bot will give a bot break and it will be tagged under default language **English** and automation number for English will be affected.

 **How are conversations calculated under Language Usage?**